cdhendy/proptech_dysfunction/README.md

 In order for this simulation to work, the user needs to create a .env file containing their Mapbox API key.

 This notebook was created using python 3.7.10.
-There were a number of issues with the packages within this specific conda environment, and I definitely taking time to troubleshoot any package discrepencies that may arise.
+There were a number of issues with the packages within this specific conda environment, and I definitely recommend taking time to troubleshoot any package discrepencies that may arise.

 ---